gallochris/gallochris.github.io/gallochris-hugo/content/resume.md

 ### Zipline: [retailzipline.com](https://www.retailzipline.com/)

-Customer Operations & Success Manager since January 2019.
+Customer Operations & Support Engineer since January 2019.
 Our team makes it easier for large retailers to communicate with each other.
 I work remotely from my home in Charlotte, NC.

 My responsibilities include: